rl27/aria_realtime_gaze/README.md

 * `pip install -r requirements.txt`

 All versions of `rgb_eye` default to using USB connection and Metal Performance Shaders.
 * `python rgb_eye.py` runs object detection on the eye gaze region with our method of reducing inferences.
 Also saves a video recording of the outputs.
+(Need to download the YOLO model)
 * `python rgb_eye_full.py` runs object detection on the eye gaze region on every frame.
+(Need to download the YOLO model)
 * `python rgb_eye_dot.py` visualizes the eye gaze as a single dot.
 No object detection.
 * `python device_stream.py` visualizes all sensors in the glasses.